python/devguide/committing.rst

    still passes.
 If there is a change to the semantics, then there needs to be a strong reason, because it will cause some peoples' code to break.
    If you are unsure if the breakage is worth it, then ask on python-dev.

+* **Does documentation need to be updated?**
+   If the pull request introduces backwards-incompatible changes (e.g. deprecating or removing a feature), then make sure that those changes are reflected in the documentation before you merge the pull request.

 * **Were appropriate labels added to signify necessary backporting of the pull request?**
    If it is determined that a pull request needs to be